 Medical assistant is projected to be one of the fastest-growing jobs in the nation, as health care facilities need support personnel who can handle both administrative and clinical duties.
-America’s Career Infonet projects job growth of 32 percent for medical assistants over the next decade.
-High job growth is defined as an annual increase of more than 10 percent.
+America’s Career Infonet projects job growth of 32% for medical assistants over the next decade.
+High job growth is defined as an annual increase of more than 10%.

 See more about careers in

 El Centro College

 El Centro College is the only college of DCCCD to offer a credit certificate program leading to the